OUR SERVICES

 - Come in metal, plastic, and ceramic varieties – metal is preferred for more complicated problems, and ceramic braces must be worn longer

-- Fixed braces can only be taken out by a dentist or orthodontist
+- Fixed braces are like permanent dental appliances during the duration of the treatment - they can only be taken out by a dentist or orthodontist

 - “Inside braces” connect the braces to the back side of teeth rather than the front.

-- Usually worn from 1-3 years depending upon the patient’s needs
+- Dental appliance usually worn for 1-3 years depending on the patient’s needs

 - Can be used in combination with maxillofacial surgery in the most severe cases